Gaming32/COP.EXE/README.md

  - down
 ```

+You can move up to two blocks in a single turn, but the enemy can only move one (except very occasionally he will move two).

 ## Running the game

 This game requires Python 3.9 or later, as well as PyGame 2.0.0 or later.